 Benefits of Making Your Own Dishwasher Detergent

-- you know the ingredients, no need for decoding the label
+- You know the ingredients, so there's no need for decoding the label

-Why this works: Borax and baking soda are both natural disinfectants and mild abrasives – just what you need to blast away stuck on food and germs.
-In fact, you may be interested in learning that Borax is a common ingredient in many commercial detergents.
+Borax and baking soda are both natural disinfectants and mild abrasives—just what you need to blast away stuck-on food and germs.
+In fact, you may be interested in learning that borax is a common ingredient in many commercial detergents.

-Some people have found the simple Borax and baking soda recipe leaves a film on their dishes.
-This recipe uses washing soda instead of baking soda and adds citric acid and salt, which can be more effective at getting dishes and glasses clean.
-You will need to find food grade citric acid, or you can use unsweetened lemonade mix.
+Some people have found the simple borax and baking soda recipe leaves a film on their dishes.
+This recipe uses washing soda instead of baking soda and adds citric acid and salt, both of which can be more effective at getting dishes and glasses clean.
+You will need to find food-grade citric acid, or you can use unsweetened lemonade mix.

 - 1/2 tablespoon kosher salt